 3.7 We may disclose your personal data to a third party with your consent.

-4. What are ‘Cookies’ and how does Investor Compensation use them?
+4. What are ‘Cookies’ and how does Investor Compensation (UK) Ltd use them?

 4.2 Read more about the individual cookies and similar technologies we use and how to recognise them by clicking here.
 To give or withdraw consent to cookies and similar technologies, please adjust your browser settings.